Sign In

 Bachelor of Law

-The Bachelor of Law Program (BLaw) at Dar Al-Hekma University is nationally and internationally recognized for producing graduates who are ready to compete in an exciting and demanding professional market.
 The University also offers a bachelor’s degree in diplomacy and international relations.
 Students can benefit from different types of undergraduate scholarships.

 Program Mission